lanixyz/lanixyz.github.io/pages/about-my-project.md

 will equip them with the expertise needed to excel in the evolving landscape where sports media and artificial intelligence intersect.

-This project aims to create an automated system for the FIFA Club World Cup 2025 and  FIFA World Cup 2026 that delivers near real-time post-game content.
+    -This project aims to create an automated system for the FIFA Club World Cup 2025 and  FIFA World Cup 2026 that delivers near real-time post-game content.
 Leveraging machine learning, deep learning models, and advanced transformers libraries, the system will generate concise game summaries and transform them into engaging audio/video news segments with natural-sounding voice narration.

 approach: |
     - We will create a working system that ingests live match data and